GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 2. How can you distinguish between renaming and moving file(s) with `mv`?
 3. What are the `ls` options included in the preset `ll` command?
 Which command can you use to figure this out?
 4. Which option is the most common and useful for `ln`?
-5. (Challenge) What do the following characters mean in regards to file/directory details?
+5. (Challenge) What do the following characters mean regarding file/directory details?
   a. `d`, `l`, `-`, `r`, `w`, `x`

 <details>